Let our Friendly and Experienced Staff Help You Enroll in NHTD

 If you are not approved at all for 24 hour home care, all need not be lost.
 As discussed above, live-in home care is usually billed at a daily rate that is roughly in the range of 13 hours of home care.
 You can likely contract with the licensed home care services agency (LHCSA) that is providing the home attendant to pay extra and have the attendant stay for 24 hours.
 This may not be that costly.
 For example: If someone is approved for 12 hours a day of home care from their MLTC plan, they may be able to contract with their LHCSA to have the home attendant stay for 24 hours for roughly the cost of 1 hour of home care a day.

-Please Note: This article covers what we consider basic, practical knowledge that we believe a savvy consumer should be aware of when pursuing 24 hour home care.
+Please Note: This article covers what we consider basic, practical knowledge that we believe a savvy consumer should be aware of when pursuing 24 hour home care within the standard Medicaid home care service providers – Certified Home Health Agencies (CHHAs) and Managed Long Term Care (MLTC).
 This article does not cover more advanced techniques such as filing appeals and requesting fair hearings.
-For a discussion of these things, see here.
+For a discussion regarding filing appeals and requesting fair hearings, see here.